siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 ## Deploy and run Siddhi App with HTTPS

 Configuring TLS will allow Siddhi ingress NGINX to expose HTTPS endpoints of your Siddhi Apps.
-To do so, create a Kubernetes secret(`siddhi-tls`) and add that to the TLS configuration in `siddhi-operator-config` config map as following.
+To do so, create a Kubernetes secret(`siddhi-tls`) and add that to the TLS configuration in `siddhi-operator-config` config map as given below.

 ```yaml
 ingressTLS: siddhi-tls